Summary from August IHHC event

 Direct resident feedback is also now part of the new standards inspection process so clearly showing your residents what choices are available and having them understand the autonomy they have, will help them be able to articulate responses to the feedback questions.

-Morgan Pankhurst presented her PHD findings based on the exploration of food service satisfaction in residential Aged Care homes.
+Morgan Pankhurst presented her PHD findings based on the exploration of food service satisfaction in residential aged care homes.
 Conducting in-house questionnaires is another way to gather resident feedback - see our tips for creating effective resident questionnaires here.

 One of the issues with feedback from the current generation of residents is they are typically wanting to give the ‘right’ answer rather than an answer which they perceive might be wrong or upsetting to the questioner.
 For example, they may not be comfortable expressing their dislike of a dish for fear of upsetting the kitchen staff.
 They might not eat it, but they won’t say they didn’t like the taste.
 7 tips for creating an effective feedback questionnaire.